ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 Dashboard
 ---------
 In order to view the status of the tests, at any point in time, we have implemented a dashboard application that shows the results of the latest Workflow that ran each test.
-The Dashboards are available on the link: https://ivy-dynamical-dashboards.onrender.com You can filter tests by selecting choices from the various dropdowns.
+The Dashboards are available at the link: https://ivy-dynamical-dashboards.onrender.com You can filter tests by selecting choices from the various dropdowns.
 The link can also be saved for redirecting straight to the filtered tests in the future.
 The status badges are clickable, and will take you directly to the Action log of the latest workflow that ran the corresponding test.

 **Round Up**